-This April marks YWCA's 10th annual Stand Against Racism.
-The signature campaign provides opportunities for issue education, advocacy, and community building amongst those engaged in racial justice work.
+The initiative provides opportunities for education, advocacy, and community building amongst those engaged in racial justice work.
 Go here to see the Pledge Against Racism.

 “WJCS is proud to join the YWCA in fighting the deleterious effects of racism,” said Alan Trager, CEO, in making the announcement.
 “We are committed to this cause in our agency and in serving all individuals in our community.”

-WJCS also encourages staff, partners and community members to become familiar with the pledge and take a Stand Against Racism.
+The WJCS Undoing Racism Committee encourages staff, partners and community members to become familiar with the pledge and take a Stand Against Racism.